-The \$157.1 million increase in the Preferred Shares of Aecon Utilities resulted primarily from gross proceeds of \$154.6 million from a convertible preferred shares investment by Oaktree in Aecon Utilities.
-The balance of the increase in the Preferred Shares was due to accrued dividends of \$3.6 million and net fair value gains totalling \$1.1 million in 2023.
+The \$3.2 million increase in the Preferred Shares of Aecon Utilities resulted from accrued dividends of \$19.9 million offset by net fair value gains totalling \$16.7 million in 2024.

-On October 24, 2023, following the closing of the Oaktree investment in Aecon Utilities, Aecon replaced its \$600 million committed credit facility with a \$450 million committed credit facility for Aecon and a new separate \$400 million committed credit facility for Aecon Utilities.
-Both credit facilities mature on October 24, 2027.
-At December 31, 2023, \$112 million was drawn on the facilities and \$6 million utilized for letters of credit.
-At December 31, 2023, cash drawings under the revolving credit facilities bear interest at rates between prime and prime plus 1.85% per annum.
+At December 31, 2024, Aecon had a committed revolving credit facility of \$450 million and a separate committed credit facility for Aecon Utilities of \$400 million.
+At December 31, 2024, \$153 million was drawn on the facilities and \$4 million was utilized for letters of credit.
+Cash drawings under the revolving credit facilities bear interest at rates between prime and prime plus 1.85% per annum.
 The revolving credit facilities, when combined with an additional \$900 million performance security guarantee facility to support letters of credit provided by Export Development Canada ("EDC"), brings Aecon's committed credit facilities for working capital and letter of credit requirements to a total of \$1,750 million.
-On June 30, 2023, the EDC facility was extended to June 30, 2025.
-On December 29, 2023, convertible debentures with a face value of \$184 million were repaid in cash.
 The Company has no other debt or working capital credit facility maturities until 2027, except equipment and property loans and leases in the normal course.
-At December 31, 2023, Aecon was in compliance with all debt covenants related to its credit facilities.
+At December 31, 2024, Aecon was in compliance with all debt covenants related to its credit facilities.